handsontable/handsontable/examples/templates/vue/README.md

 ### Testing

-In order to run tests for this project you have two options:

-1. Call `npm run start` which will launch the development server and after the server is running, call `npm run jasmine` to run test specs.
+In order to run tests for this project call `npm run start` which will launch the development server and after the server is running, call `npm run jasmine` to run test specs.
-2. Call `npm run test` which will build the project, then start the server on the production output folder, run test specs and close the server.

 ## License